Chair of the English Department, Associate Professor of English

 My favorite hunting ground is the century from roughly 1560 to about 1660 in Britain, when the gods that dispensed artistic genius were exceptionally generous, and where the rewards that lurk around every corner are enormous.

-Dop' essays and poems have been heard on public radio's All Things Considered.
+Gary's writing has appeared in many national literary journals, including Prairie Schooner, New Letters, Agni, North American Review, Blackbird, Rattle, Poetry Northwest, and the Poetry Foundation's column American Life in Poetry.
+His essays and poems have been heard on public radio's All Things Considered through American Public Media.
 He has written, directed, and consulted for video and film projects, and his plays have been produced in small venues around the country.

-In 2013, The 37th Annual Great Plains Writers’ Conference awarded Dop The Great Plains Emerging Writer Award.
-The Pushcart Prize Anthology highlighted his poetry with a 2011 Special Mention, and in 2009, Dop was one of five poets to qualify for the number one rated performance poetry team in the country.
+In 2013, Gary was awarded the Great Plains Emerging Writer Award, and in 2011 The Pushcart Prize Anthology highlighted his poetry with a Special Mention.
+In 2009, Dop was one of five poets to qualify for the top rated performance poetry team in the country.

-Prior to his time at Randolph, Gary was Writer in Residence at North Central University and a screenwriting faculty member in the University of Minnesota' MFA program.
+Before coming to Randolph, Gary was the writer in residence at North Central University, and he taught screenwriting in the University of Minnesota's MFA program.

-He is a board member of Rain Taxi Review of Books and Spark Wheel Press.
+Gary is on the editorial board of Spark Wheel Press, and prior to moving to Lynchburg, he served on the board of Rain Taxi Review of Books, an organization he still helps each year with the Twin Cities Book Festival.
 For fun, he leads workshops for schools and community organizations, and he enjoys acting, emceeing, and comedy.

 For more information and links to his work: www.garydop.com